wayenae/wayenae/README.md

 <p align="center">Kamusta fellow coder!
 I'm Yna, an IT student eager to dive into the world of technology and innovation.</p>

-- Connect: Feel free to reach out if you want to collaborate on a project, discuss ideas, or just chat about tech.
+- 📫: Feel free to reach out if you want to collaborate on a project, discuss ideas, or just chat about tech.
 Reach me <a href="mailto:school.degrano@gmail.com" style="color:fe019a;">here.</a>

 <!--[<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/discord.svg' alt='discord' height='20' target='_blank'>](https://discord.gg/KpET2wPD) &nbsp;
 [<a href="mailto:school.degrano@gmail.com"><img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/gmail.svg' alt='gmail' height='20' target='_blank'>]()-->

-- Fun Fact: When I’m not coding, you can find me jogging, boxing, reading a book in a library, playing different instruments like guitar, ukulele, and piano.
+- ⚡: When I’m not coding, you can find me jogging, boxing, reading a book in a library, playing different instruments like guitar, ukulele, and piano.

 <br>
 <div>